Trossen SDK: Open-Source Robotics Data Collection

 Yes, we want people to use the SDK.
 But we also want to help push the ecosystem toward a more durable software layer for physical AI.

-The problem with most robotics data collection workflows
+What's wrong with most robotics data collection workflows?

 For many teams, data collection still looks like a patchwork of scripts, middleware dependencies, bag files, format conversions, and hardware-specific workarounds.
 That approach can work for a proof of concept, but it rarely scales well.